deepanshubajaj/GeekyShop-WebApp/README.md

 ## 🤝 Contributing

+Thank you for considering this project!
 **No contributions are currently accepted for this project.** Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the author - **Deepanshu Bajaj**.

 ---

 ## 📃 License

-This project is provided for **educational and personal reference purposes only**.
+This project is provided for **Educational, Learning and Personal Reference Purposes Only**.
-Commercial use, redistribution, or modification is **not permitted** without explicit permission from the author — Deepanshu Bajaj.
+Commercial use, redistribution, or modification is **not permitted** without explicit permission from the author — **Deepanshu Bajaj**.